-Director Bruce A. Evans' second movie (after the teen comedy Kuffs) is uneven and contrived, but the mutual admiration club formed by Costner and Hurt offers smart, taut comedy in the midst of some grim commentary on the impulse to consume violence.
+Director Bruce A. Evans' second movie (after the teen comedy Kuffs) is uneven and contrived.
+Yet the mutual admiration club formed by Costner and Hurt offers some smart, taut comedy in the midst of grim commentary on the impulse to consume violence.
 While the movie doesn't exactly break new ground by indicting viewers (who are aligned, at least initially, with Smith), it does make your inclination to identify with Earl aptly uncomfortable.

 Families can talk about...

 Families can talk about our culture's fascination with serial killers.
 Do you think the media glamorizes these criminals and their brutal crimes?
 Does Mr. Brooks have anything in common with another famous movie serial killer, Hannibal Lecter?
 Families can also discuss the film's suggestion that murder can be "addictive."
 Do you think a tendency toward violence (or other addictions) can be passed on genetically?
 How does the film make its killer protagonist look relatively sympathetic?
 How does the movie frame the murders as art?